cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   colleagues the first Serbian version.
 - Prof. Ioannis Mavridis and Dr. Theodoros Mastoras for the first Greek version of CT1.
-- Alain Stephan for the French version of CT1. (xxx)
+- Alain Stephan for the French version of CT1.
-- Turkish xxxxxxxxxxxxx Not started yet.
+- Turkish xxxxxxxxxx Interests, but not started yet.
-- Russian xxxxxxxxxx Not started yet.
+- Russian xxxxxxxxxx Requests, but not started yet.